puppeteer/puppeteer/docs/api.md

 // Final outcome: immediate abort() page.setRequestInterception(true);
 page.on('request', (request) => {
+  if(request.isInterceptResolutionHandled()) return

 // Legacy Mode: interception is aborted immediately. request.abort('failed');
 });
 page.on('request', (request) => {
-  // ['already-handled'], meaning a legacy resolution has taken place console.log(request.interceptResolution());
+  if(request.isInterceptResolutionHandled()) return
+  // Control will never reach this point because the request was already aborted in Legacy Mode

-  // Cooperative Mode: votes for continue at priority 0.
+  // Cooperative Mode: votes for continue at priority 0. request.continue({}, 0);
-  // Ultimately throws an exception after all handlers have finished
-  // running and Cooperative Mode resolutions are evaluated becasue
-  // abort() was called using Legacy Mode. request.continue({}, 0);
 });
 ```